Response

 }

-The complete parameter list for the cookie method is as follows:
+The complete parameters for the cookie method are as follows:

 cookie($name, $value = '', $max_age = 0, $path = '', $domain = '', $secure = false, $http_only = false)